IsaacHatilima/multi-tenancy/README.md

   apps (SPAs) using server-side
   routing and controllers.
 - **[Laravel](https://laravel.com/)**: A robust PHP framework for building web applications with an elegant syntax.
-- **[Laravel Fortify](https://laravel.com/docs/11.x/fortify)**: A package for building the authentication layer in Laravel applications.
 - **[Tailwind CSS](https://tailwindui.com/)**: A utility-first CSS framework for creating responsive and customizable designs.
 - **[Mantine UI](https://mantine.dev/)**: A React component library for building beautiful user interfaces with a rich